blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Puranas.md

-There are 18 Maha Puranas, 18 Upa Puranas, and many other puranas.
+There are 18 Maha Puranas, 18 Upa Puranas, and many other Puranas.
 It is debated which are Maha Puranas and which are Upa Puranas, however, there are some signs for us to work with.
 # Maha Puranas
 ## By Deity

-This is wrong, correct it
+This is wrong, correct it.

 - Brahma Puranas
 	- Brahma Purana
-	- Brahmānda Purana
+	- Brahmanda Purana
 		- Lalita Sahasranamam
 		- Adyatma Ramayana (Tries to reconcile Rama Bhakti with Advaita Vedanta)
 	- Brahmavaivarta Purana